cmharlow/HydraMigration2016Winter/README.md

 Focus is on DLXS metadata already migrated or to be migrated to Hydra.
 These metadata and associated objects will be stored in Fedora then accessed there by Solr, not on other collections (like SharedShelf) where Solr access the metadata and objects from a different object store.

 ##Overview of All DLXS Metadata in/from DLXS
 Fields being used in DLXS, currently mapped 1-1 to Fedora objects with OM/XML records.
-Some collections included here that have already been mapped and migrated; others (the bulk), not yet migrated.
+Some collections included here that have already been mapped and migrated to Hydra using Fedora 3; others (the bulk), not yet migrated.
 Note that some fields displaying as not used are technical metadata fields that don't have text, just a series of attributes on the XML elements.
 There seems to be a plan in place for handling these.

-Fields being used across all collections (including those already migrated) in DLXS, as found in the XML data dumps provided:
+Fields being used across all collections that contain text values (including those already migrated) in DLXS, as found in the XML data dumps provided (this does not include all fields possible for technical metadata capture in self-closing XML elements):

 ```
              /record/ENCODINGDESC/EDITORIALDECL/P: |=========================|  16902/16902 | 100%